-Lectures, class room video diary, genius hour, competitions, tutorials, Teaching and Learning group discussions, participatory learning activities, online, Methods/Activities presenta itions, individ ual assignments s, Interact ive field v isits and debates.
+Lectures, class room video diary, genius hour, competitions, tutorials, Teaching and Learning group discussions, participatory learning activities, online, Methods/Activities presentations, individual assignments, Interactive field visits and debates.

-Formative assessment (In-course): 30%

-At least three assessments for 30 Marks

-The assessments could take any forms such as classroom

-assignment, take-home assignment, quiz, presentations, case

-study, debate and role play.
+- At least three assessments for 30 Marks - The assessments could take any forms such as classroom assignment, take-home assignment, quiz, presentations, case study, debate and role play.

-Evaluation Summative Assessment: 70%

-End of course written examination is of three-hours duration

-Question paper contains two parts:

-o Part I: It is compulsory.
-It contains 20 multiple choice questions for 20 marks.

-Part II: Students are expected to answer four questions out of seven questions that may include several parts.
+- End of course written examination is of three-hours duration - Question paper contains two parts: - Part I: It is compulsory.
+It contains 20 multiple choice questions for 20 marks. - Part II: Students are expected to answer four questions out of seven questions that may include several parts.
 Total marks for this part is 80.